brianglass/anastasis/files/26_september.md

 **Ode 1.
 Tone 2.
 The Irmos.**

-His overwhelming power once smothered in the deep all PharaoÂ’s host; while the incarnate Word, the glorified Lord, has wiped out malignant sin: for he has been greatly glorified.<a href="#_ftn35" id="_ftnref35"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[35]</span></a>
+His overwhelming power once smothered in the deep all Pharao’s host; while the incarnate Word, the glorified Lord, has wiped out malignant sin: for he has been greatly glorified.<a href="#_ftn35" id="_ftnref35"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[35]</span></a>

 **Troparia**